Observations and explorations of Venus: Proposals

 To overcome the high pressure and temperature at the surface, a team led by Geoffrey Landis of NASA's Glenn Research Center produced a concept in 2007 of a solar-powered aircraft that would control a resistant surface rover on the ground.
-The aircraft would carry the mission's sensitive electronics in the relatively mild temperatures of Venus' upper atmosphere.
+The aircraft would carry the mission's sensitive electronics in the relatively mild temperatures of Venus's upper atmosphere.
 Another concept from 2007 suggests to equip a rover with a Stirling cooler powered by a nuclear power source to keep an electronics package at an operational temperature of about 200 °C.

 In 2020 NASA's JPL launched an open competition, titled "Exploring Hell: Avoiding Obstacles on a Clockwork Rover", to design a sensor that could work on Venus's surface.

-Other examples of mission concepts and proposals include: